mackemo/8-svg-logomaker/README.md

 ## Description
-The eighth challenge assignment from a bootcamp where the task was to
+The eighth challenge assignment from a bootcamp where the task was to build a Node.js command-line application tthat takes in user input to generate a logo and save it to a .svg file.

 ## Table of Content